pwr-cloudprogramming/a7-louis-marceron/README.md

 - [ ] Notifications system
 - [ ] Send ID of to the player to deal with the case of two players with the same name
+- [ ] Common folder for the server and the client for TicTacToe logic and API
+- [ ] Animations